As is well known, beauty is in the eye of the beholder. This is especially true when it comes to assessing the attractiveness of people.

 The second major source of stress is the environmental pollution caused by exhaust gases, heavy metals, pesticides, and much more.
 This also includes the self-chosen exposure to smoking, alcohol and poor nutrition.
 All this leads to the formation of free radicals, which damage the connective tissue and massively accelerate the ageing process.

 Naturally younger looking with the right vital substances

 The following vital substances are very important for beautiful hair, skin, and nails:

 1. Collagen Type IIis a revolutionary beauty building material.
 It promotes the firmness and elasticity of the skin by supporting the build-up of collagen and elastin in the connective tissue.
 This keeps the skin firm and elastic.
 Collagen Type II has a very high proportion of the amino acid proline, lysine and glycine, which are important for firm skin, as well as the connective tissue substances chondroitin and hyaluronic acid.

 Scientists have only recently discovered that the hyaluronic acid also contained in the skin is responsible for the moisture content.
 Unfortunately, this decreases with age.
 With Type II collagen, it is now possible to naturally increase the hyaluronic acid content and thus improve the skin's moisture and elasticity.
 People who regularly take Type II collagen report that they now manage less, sometimes even completely without skin cream.

-2. Sulfur-containing amino acids: Nails consist of 98% keratin, a protein compound with high sulfur content.
-Amino acids such as Cysteine and methionine as well as the natural sulfur compound MSM promote the build-up of keratin and make soft, brittle nails strong and beautiful again.
-In the United States, MSM has long been known as a beauty mineral because sulfur plays a key role in building up the skin, hair, and nails.
+2. Sulphur-containing amino acids: Nails consist of 98% keratin, a protein compound with high sulphur content.
+Amino acids such as Cysteine and methionine as well as the natural sulphur compound MSM promote the build-up of keratin and make soft, brittle nails strong and beautiful again.
+In the United States, MSM has long been known as a beauty mineral because sulphur plays a key role in building up the skin, hair, and nails.